Nepal is a fascinating country! And its people are the most resigned and friendly we’ve met so far. Worth visiting often!

 Bandipur: one or 2 nights suffice as a break!
 (We didn’t go to the caves nor the temple).
 3 hours from here to Pokhara by taxi.
 700 NPR.

-• We went for a mountainbike tour with the Pokhara mtb Adventure Company.
+• We went for a mountainbike tour with the Pokhara MTB Adventure Company.
 We had a great ride all the way up to Sarangkot with views of the Himalaya’s (Highlight is also Kaskikot!) and around the Phewa Lake with a great guide!
-Unfortunately, the bikes are not that good; otherwise we would have opted for a three-day tour, probably the Royal Tour.
+Unfortunately, the bikes are not that good; otherwise we would have also gone on a three-day tour, probably the Royal Tour.
 We did Poonhill again instead (see: trekking around POKHARA: Poonhill and further ) .
 We did 41.1 km on the bike in exactly 4 hours, 1065 m up.
 Highest point : 1583 m.

 • We also rented a taxi to go to Begnas and Rupakot Lake.
 Probably worth staying longer to do some hiking….
-But again POONHILL and around seems a better alternative to us!
-Suggestion for a day walk: From Dhampus via Photana, Tolka, Landruk to Tilche, with great views of the Annapurna South!
+But again POONHILL and around seems a better alternative than these lakes to us!
+Suggestion for a day walk near Poonhill: From Dhampus via Photana, Tolka, Landruk to Tilche, with great views of the Annapurna South!

 • Our favourite restaurants in Pokhara: Moondance (by far!), Concerto, Olive Café.
 And Metro for pancakes!

 • We stayed at Hotel Adam for 40 US$ all inn.
-Clean and basic, but noisy (neighbouring houses and cafes), but this whole neighbourhood is noisy.
+Clean and basic, but noisy (because of neighbouring houses and cafes), but the whole neighbourhood is noisy.
 (Bring certainly EARPLUGS for Nepal: dogs are the noisiest, music bands match them!
 Next are humans.)
-Attraction of Hotel Adam: Adam and his staff – all family – are Jack-of- all-trades, doing the checking in, serving breakfast, carry suitcases up and down, book airline tickets, change money, book trekkings.… One day we even noticed the front guard cleaning tables in full uniform in the breakfast room on the roof..
+Attraction of Hotel Adam: Adam and his staff – all family – are jack-of- all-trades, doing the checking in, serving breakfast, carry suitcases up and down, book airline tickets, change money, book trekkings.… One day we even noticed the front guard cleaning tables in full uniform in the breakfast room on the roof..

 • Quieter alternatives in Pokhara may be: Lake View Hotel (with Garden), the Glacier Inn, the Waterfront (KGH Group).

-• We flew back from Pokhara to KMD with Buddha Air for 110 US$.
-Sit on the left of the plane at the window.
+• We flew back from Pokhara to KMD with Buddha Air for 110 US$ pp. Sit on the left of the plane at the window.
 1.5 hours flight.

 • Check out Love Nepal Trekking Company (LN) (Pokhara); Cold Feet Trekking (KMD)